bghira/SimpleTuner/OPTIONS.md

 - **What**: Reduce the update interval of your EMA shadow parameters.
 - **Why**: Updating the EMA weights on every step could be an unnecessary waste of resources.
 Providing `--ema_update_interval=100` will update the EMA weights only once every 100 optimizer steps.

-### `--gradient_accumulation_steps`

-- **What**: Number of update steps to accumulate before performing a backward/update pass, essentially splitting the work over multiple batches to save memory at the cost of a higher training runtime.
-- **Why**: Useful for handling larger models or datasets.

-### `--learning_rate`

-- **What**: Initial learning rate after potential warmup.
-- **Why**: The learning rate behaves as a sort of "step size" for gradient updates - too high, and we overstep the solution.
-Too low, and we never reach the ideal solution.
-A minimal value for a `full` tune might be as low as `1e-7` to a max of `1e-6` while for `lora` tuning a minimal value might be `1e-5` with a maximal value as high as `1e-3`.
-When a higher learning rate is used, it's advantageous to use an EMA network with a learning rate warmup - see `--use_ema`, `--lr_warmup_steps`, and `--lr_scheduler`.

-### `--lr_scheduler`

-- **What**: How to scale the learning rate over time.
-- **Choices**: constant, constant_with_warmup, cosine, cosine_with_restarts, **polynomial** (recommended), linear
-- **Why**: Models benefit from continual learning rate adjustments to further explore the loss landscape.
-A cosine schedule is used as the default; this allows the training to smoothly transition between two extremes.
-If using a constant learning rate, it is common to select a too-high or too-low value, causing divergence (too high) or getting stuck in a local minima (too low).
-A polynomial schedule is best paired with a warmup, where it will gradually approach the `learning_rate` value before then slowing down and approaching `--lr_end` by the end.

 ### `--snr_gamma`